bdogzxv/SoftwareLoveTracker/README.md

 ## Disclaimers

 This list does not track any perceived "favourtism" to the aforementioned, and any other demographic groups.
 It is designed solely in good faith, and not to direct hate towards identity groups.
-It serves to inform users of the background behind the softwares they may utilize in their lives, only in regards to support of the LGBTQ+ community.
+It serves to inform users of the background behind the softwares they may utilize in their lives, only in regards to support of the LGBTQ+ community and other minority demographics.

 Many of these sources as of currently are taken from sources biased against those who identify as LGBTQ+.
 Ironically, this provides corroborating evidence for the intents of this list, but due to the informal negativity directed at minority groups, many citations are in the process of being changed or removed for the purpose of greater accuracy.